Constraining Dipole Radiation with Multiband Gravitational Waves from Eccentric Binary Black Holes: Abstract

 \section{Abstract}

 Dipole-radiation-like deviations from general relativity are most prominent during the early inspiral of compact binaries, making space-ground multiband observations a potential probe of such effects.
 In the same regime, orbital eccentricity can leave a significant imprint on the waveform and is therefore essential for robust dipole-radiation constraints.
 For the first time we present a multiband Bayesian inference pipeline for stellar-mass binary black holes that simultaneously incorporates eccentricity and a theory-agnostic dipole-radiation correction.
-We find strong degeneracies among the dipole parameter, chirp mass, and eccentricity, which substantially weaken the inferred dipole constraints when eccentricity is included.
+We find strong degeneracies among the dipole parameter, chirp mass, and eccentricity, showing that eccentricity can broaden the inferred dipole posterior by opening an additional degeneracy direction.
 Even so, for a GW231123-like source, one year of TianQin or LISA observation with ground-informed priors from a next-generation detector network can still constrain the dipole parameter to $|b|\lesssim\mathcal{O}(10^{-7})$ under inference with noisy data.
 Our results show that multiband binary black hole observations provide a promising and distinct channel for testing theory-agnostic dipole radiation, while also highlighting the need for more complete waveform modeling in future precision tests of gravity.

 \end{CJK*}

 \acrodef{GW}{gravitational wave} \acrodef{sBBH}{stellar-mass binary black hole} \acrodef{EM}{electromagnetic} \acrodef{SNR}{signal-to-noise ratio} \acrodef{FIM}{Fisher information matrix} \acrodef{MCMC}{Markov Chain Monte Carlo} \acrodef{PSD}{power spectral density} \acrodef{LISA}{Laser Interferometer Space Antenna} \acrodef{PN}{post Newtonian} \acrodef{TDI}{Time delay interferometry} \acrodef{SPA}{stationary phase approximation} \acrodef{AGN}{active galactic nuclei} \acrodef{GR}{general relativity}